Updated: Jun 17

 Spanish conquistadors butchered and enslaved Native Americans.
 They stole their lands and forced them onto new reservations.
 European epidemics wiped out entire populations.
 56 million people died.
 Indigenous women were tortured, raped and forced to weave by colonial administrators, landowners, magistrates and clergy.
 They were unpaid, underfed and beaten.
 Family violence may have intensified under stress.

-But indigenous people fiercely maintained their own traditions.
+In the Andes, indigenous people fiercely maintained their own traditions.
 They kept their language, reciprocal labour, religious practices and community-sponsored festivals.
 Mexican Indian women continued to weave.
 Andean non-elite permitted pre-marital sex and encouraged trial marriage, deeming it necessary for companionate marriage.
 Catholic priests were aghast and threatened punishment.
 Spaniards decried trial marriage as ‘diabolical’.
 But they were ignored.
 The adoption of Catholicism ended their previously diverse religious roles.
 But women continued to work, own, inherit and bequeath property.
 They also participated in their local religious life and were prominent in protests.
 In the 1780 indigenous rebellion, women were military strategists, leading armies, organising supplies and defending territory.
 After the Tupac Ameru Rebellion of 1783, 43% of arrested leaders were women.

 Both the indigenous populations prior to European conquest and the European conquerors themselves had relatively low rates of cousin marriage, polygamy, and extended families’ co-residence.
 There was variation by class and geography, however.
 Wealthy landowners used endogamy to consolidate property.
 Elite white girls were cloistered and chaperoned.
 Mayans were patrilineal and patrilocal, which motivated similarly close surveillance.